katiefenn/website-2017-src/pages/memory-dont-forget-to-take-out-the-garbage/sections/4-Memory-Bloat-and-Memory-Leaks/index.md

 ![Memory profile for accidental globals example - fixed](images/accidental-globals-fixed-profile.png)

+Linting tools such as [JShint](http://jshint.com/) and [ESlint](https://eslint.org/) can be configured to locate undeclared variables, and [JavaScript's strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) makes it impossible to create them.

 ### Forgotten timers
 There are other scopes that create long-lived data.
 Timers and intervals have access to variables in their scope, and because they are needed as long as the timers are active, their scopes stay alive.